 - Optionally, sprinkle each wedge with a generous pinch of turbinado sugar, about 1 teaspoon each.

 - Bake for about 18 minutes, or until scones are very lightly golden and cooked through.
 18 minutes in my oven with frozen fruit is perfect, but if using fresh fruit, baking time will likely be reduced.
 A toothpick inserted in the center should come out clean or with a few moist crumbs, but no batter.
 Because they’re baking in quite a hot oven, watch them closely starting after about 15 minutes to ensure the bottoms aren’t getting too browned.

 - Allow scones to cool on baking tray for about 5 minutes before removing and transferring to a rack to finish cooling.
 While the scones cool, make the glaze.

 - In a small bowl, combine the confectioners’ sugar and cream (or citrus juice).

 - Whisk together until smooth.
 Depending on desired consistency, you may need to play with the cream and sugar ratios slightly.

-Strawberries and Cream Coffee Cake with Vanilla Cream Cheese Glaze – One of the best coffee cakes I’ve ever had or made.
-Use your favorite fresh, frozen, or seasonal fruit
+Strawberry Coffee Cake – One of the best coffee cakes I’ve ever had or made.
+Use your favorite fresh, frozen, or seasonal fruit.